arriyaz/microbiome-workshop/workshop-codes.md

 qiime tools list-formats --importable --tsv
 ```

-:loudspeaker: Let's save the importable format list in a tsv file
+:loudspeaker: Let's save the importable format list in a tsv file.

-:loudspeaker: Let's save the exportable format list in a tsv file
+:loudspeaker: Let's save the exportable format list in a tsv file.

 # Redo: Reconstitution of the gut microbiota of antibiotic-treated patients by autologous fecal microbiota transplant